breandan/galoisenne/latex/popl2026/rebuttal.md

 > The role of symbolic predicates in automata is underspecified...
 Please be formal also wrt line 352 in the paper

 Noted.
 The symbolic predicate is mostly syntactic sugar for presentation clarity, but does not affect the regular expression, which always uses terminal literals.
-As this symbolic predicate only appears in a very limited scope (namely storing and decoding of unit nonterminals in the parse chart), introducing the EBA and associative derivative machinery seems like an unnecessary notational burden on the reader, who is already taxed as the reviewer rightly points out.
+As this symbolic predicate only appears in a very limited scope (namely storing and decoding of unit nonterminals in the parse chart), introducing the EBA and associated derivative machinery seems like an unnecessary notational burden on the reader, who is already taxed as the reviewer rightly points out.